 In addition to the limitations on remedies contained in the Bond Ordinance, the rights and obligations under the Bonds and the Bond Ordinance may be limited by and are subject to bankruptcy, insolvency, reorganization, fraudulent conveyance, moratorium, and other laws relating to or affecting creditors' rights, to the application of equitable principles, and to the exercise of judicial discretion in appropriate cases.
+The opinions to be delivered by Hillis Clark Martin & Peterson P.S., as Bond Counsel, concurrently with the issuance of the Bonds, will be subject to limitations regarding bankruptcy, insolvency, and other laws relating to or affecting creditors' rights.
+A copy of the forms of legal opinions of Bond Counsel is set forth in Appendix A.

 A municipality such as the County must be specifically authorized under State law in order to seek relief under Chapter 9 of the U.S. Bankruptcy Code (the "Bankruptcy Code").
 Washington State law permits any "taxing district" (defined to include counties) to voluntarily petition for relief under a predecessor to the Bankruptcy Code.
 A creditor, however, cannot bring an involuntary bankruptcy proceeding under the Bankruptcy Code against a municipality, including the County.
 The federal bankruptcy courts have broad discretionary powers under the Bankruptcy Code.
+Taxing districts in the State are expressly authorized to carry out a plan of readjustment if approved by the appropriate court.
+If the County were to become a debtor in a federal bankruptcy case, owners of the Bonds may not be able to exercise any of their remedies under the Bond Ordinance during the course of a proceeding.
+Legal proceedings to resolve issues could be time-consuming and expensive, and substantial delays and/or reductions in payments could result.